Ji Yun: Mansion

-The mansion in which Ji Yun lived for the last thirty years of his life was originally the residence of General Yue Zhongqi (1686–1754), the twenth-first generational descendant of the renowned anti-Jurchen, Song dynasty loyalist and general Yue Fei, who is one of the most renowned figures in Chinese history.
+The mansion in which Ji Yun lived for the last thirty years of his life was originally the residence of General Yue Zhongqi (1686–1754), the twenth-first generational descendant of the renowned anti-Jurchen Jin, Song dynasty loyalist and general Yue Fei, who is one of the most renowned figures in Chinese history.
 General Yue fought alongside General Nian Gengyao in quelling Tibetan rebels in what is today Qinghai, and was highly honoured in Beijing.
 He never lived for very long in the capital, his base being in Sichuan and Gansu.
 However, he was rewarded for his service to the throne by the Kangxi Emperor and raised to the position of duke of the third class.

 Ji Yun lived in the mansion for thirty years and several features of the dwelling that the visitor can still see today are associated with him.
 A tree in the garden is said to be more than two hundred years old.
 Few original items from the time of Ji Yun remain in the house but the caretaker claims that the desk and mirror in the main study are original items.
 The glass mirror in the zitan timber frame is one of the earliest mirrors produced with lead paint in China.

 After Ji Xiaolan's death, his descendants rented half of the mansion complex out to Huang Antao (1777–1847), a jinshi scholar, Hanlin scholar and poet, like Ji Yun.
 Huang was a renowned calligrapher; several of his calligraphic pieces are in the collection of the Palace Museum.

 Popular culture

 Ji, portrayed by Zhang Guoli, is the titular character in the mainland Chinese TV series The Eloquent Ji Xiaolan.
-The series mainly revolve around Ji, his rival Heshen (portrayed by Wang Gang), the Qianlong Emperor (portrayed by Zhang Tielin), along with court events in the Qing dynasty.
-Unlike Zhang however, the real Ji Yun was known for being obese in stature.
+The series mainly center around Ji, his rival Heshen (portrayed by Wang Gang), the Qianlong Emperor (portrayed by Zhang Tielin), along with court events in the Qing dynasty.
+Unlike slim Zhang however, the real Ji Yun was known for being obese in stature.